 - Chance of repossession.
 If you can’t repay your loan, you lose your car.

 - Not only are you risking losing your car, but you also pay a considerable high-interest rate on top!
-This is one of the main reasons why logbook loans are not as popular as payday loans.
+This is one of the main reasons why logbook loans are not as popular as payday loans from a direct lender.

 - You have to own a car to get a logbook loan